ncm25/AI-Fundamentals/Prerrequisites/README.md

 A `Makefile` is included to help automate setup tasks, such as creating a virtual environment and installing dependencies.
 This tool is commonly available on Linux and Mac, but it is **optional on Windows**.

+### *Be sure that you are in the `Prerrequisites` folder before running pip install -r requirements.txt.
+To activate the virtual environment, be sure that you are in the root folder where the virtual environment was created.*

 ### For Most Windows Users (Recommended)

 You do **not** need to install `make`.